Harvest Small Business Finance Review

 For some loans, collateral may be required.
-If the loan-to-value ratio is at or below 85%, the commercial property serves as the collateral and no additional collateral is needed.
-If the LTV is higher than 85%, additional collateral in the form of business or personal assets is required.
+If the loan-to-value ratio is at or below 85%, the commercial property serves as the collateral, and no additional collateral is needed.
+If the LTV is higher than 85%, collateral in the form of business or personal assets is required.

 Terms & Fees

 One of the advantages of the 7(a) program is that the SBA sets the rates, keeping these loans affordable for small business owners.
 SBA 7(a) loan interest rates are based on the prime rate plus a maximum markup by the intermediary lender.
 For Harvest Small Business Finance’s loans, a maximum markup of 2.75% over the prime rate is allowed.
-As of January 2019, the prime rate is 5.5%, setting maximum interest rates at 8.25%.
-This rate may fluctuate over time based on changes to the prime rate.
+Head over to our article on current SBA loan rates to learn about up-to-date rates for 7(a) loans.